NSS-SE-Jumpstart/curriculum/sessions/session4/prework/import_random.md

 # Import a Little Randomness

-So far we've seen some basic features of Python: variables, user interactivity, `if` statements and loops.
+So far we've seen features of Python: variables, user interactivity, `if` statements, two kinds of loops and functions.
 These are features all Python code can use at any point without requesting permission.

 Some features of Python, however, demand a bit more politeness on the part of the programmer.
 These features must be requested before the are used.
 In Python we "request" access to a feature using the `import` keyword.